 Latin Name: Citrullus lanatus

-89 days.
-Deep green skin, firm red flesh.
-For fresh cut, fresh market.
-Pkt contains 10 seeds.
+85 days.
+Dark green with broken light green stripes.
+Deep red flesh, high sugars.
+Minimum order is 1,000 seeds.
 Orders of 1,000 seeds and over sold with signed waivers.

-Orders of 1,000 seeds or more, are only sold with signed waivers.
+Orders of 1 oz. or more, are only sold with signed waivers.
 Waiver forms can be found below.

-GREENHOUSE: Start seed indoors from Apr.
-15th - May 1st (no later) in 3 in/7.5 cm peat pot strips; 0.5 in/13 mm deep, 2 or 3 seeds per pot.
-Soil temperature is critical, seed requires 75-80°F/26°C temp. for 5-10 days for maximum germination.
-Use luke warm water to prevent the lowering of soil temps.
-Seeds will not sprout properly in 60°F/16°C soil.
-Grow plants in 70°F/21°C air temp. (minimum).
-Reduce air temp. to 60°F/16°C seven days before setting plants into the field.
-Wait until the ground warms up before transplanting at least 15 days after your last spring frost.
+GREENHOUSE: Watermelons are a fairly reasonable crop in the Northern U.S.A. and Southern Canada, provided early varieties are selected.
+Start seed indoors from Apr.
+15th - May 1st (no later) in 3 in/7.5 cm peat pot strips; 0.5 in/13 mm deep - 2 or 3 seeds per pot.
+Soil temperature is critical, seed requires 75-80°F/24-26°C soil temp. for 5-10 days for maximum germination.
+Use lukewarm water to prevent the lowering of soil temps.
+Seeds will not sprout properly, in 60°F/16°C soil.
+Grow plants @ 70°F/21°C air temp. (minimum).
+Reduce air temp. to 60°F/16°C 7 days before setting plants into the field.
+Wait till the ground warms up, before transplanting at least 15 days after your last spring frost.
 We plant ours about June 15th.
-Plants will grow more rapidly while protected in the greenhouse from those cold June nights than outside in the cold soil.
+Plants will grow more rapidly, while protected, in the greenhouse from those cold June nights - than they will outside in the cold soil.
 Don't rush it!
-Some growers use black plastic over each row with the edges covered and plants are then transplanted through holes.
-Space plants in rows 2 ft/61 cm apart.
-Soak transplants and peat pots with good starter solution of 10-52-17 @ 4 lbs/2 kg per 50 gal/228 liters of water) before transplanting.
+For extra early crops some growers use black plastic over each row, with the edges covered.
+Plants are transplanted through holes.
+Space plants in rows 8 ft/2.4 m apart and 2 ft/61 cm apart in the rows.
+Midget types @ 1 ft/31 cm apart in rows 6 ft/1.8 m apart.
+Soak transplants and peat pots with good starter solution of 10-52-17 (@ 4 lbs/2 kg per 50 gal/228 litres of water) before transplanting.
 Never move the vines when cultivating, shallow root systems follow the vine growth.
-Fertilize at least twice, 10 days after transplanting with 20-20-20, keeping at least 4 in/10 cm away from the center of the row.
+Fertilize at least twice, 10 days after transplanting, with 20-20-20, keeping at least 4 in/10 cm away from the center of the row.
 All vine crops depend on insects to transfer pollen from male to female blooms.
+Protect plants from cucumber beetles etc. before blooms appear, with Sevin XLR.
+Do not spray as blossoms appear or you will discourage the bees.